Public Health Division

 Women, Infants, and Children (WIC) A federally funded program that provides a nutritious supplemental food package, nutrition education, breastfeeding support, and health referrals to at-risk pregnant, postpartum, and breast-feeding women; infants; and children up to age five whose incomes fall at or below 185 percent of poverty.

-Emergency Medical Services The Office of Emergency Medical Services (OEMS) provides community-based emergency medical training.
-OEMS ensures quality pre-hospital emergency care to the general public by certifying personnel, licensing ambulance services, inspecting vehicles, providing technical assistance and administrative support and taking legal action.
+Emergency Medical Services The Office of Emergency Medical Services (OEMS) provides oversight to the statewide comprehensive EMS and Trauma System.
+The OEMS helps ensure quality emergency care to the general public by credentialing personnel, deploying and providing EMS education, licensing ambulance services, inspecting vehicles, reviewing hospitals under the Trauma Program, assisting healthcare providers and facilities with preparedness, providing technical assistance and administrative support and taking legal action.
 The program assures that regional accredited poison information and treatment center is available to residents and healthcare professionals 24 hours/day/365 days/year.

-Public Health Emergency Preparedness Program (PHEPP) Develops, coordinates, trains and exercises Wyoming Department of Health response plans for public health emergencies.
+Public Health Emergency Preparedness Unit (PHEP) Develops, coordinates, trains and exercises Wyoming Department of Health response plans for public health emergencies.
 Provides funding and guidance to county and tribal public health entities and enhances laboratory, epidemiology and communications capabilities.

 Chronic Disease and Substance Abuse Prevention Unit Receives federal and state funding to manage diverse state- and community-based programs for the prevention and early intervention of underage drinking and adult binge drinking, tobacco use, drug abuse, suicide and chronic diseases, including cancer, heart disease/stroke and diabetes; cancer surveillance and reporting; and outreach and education efforts.